-From 2017/18 the catchment area of Stokesay Primary School in Craven Arms will be designated jointly to Ludlow CE School and Church Stretton School at the secondary phase of education.
-The area designated as a joint catchment area is marked in red in the appendix.
+The catchment area of Stokesay Primary School in Craven Arms will now be designated jointly to Ludlow CE School and Church Stretton School at the secondary phase of education.
+The area to be designated as a joint area is marked in red in the appendix along with further details.